Erickkthemage/CSC-240-JavaScript/README.md

 ### Hands-On Project 4

 This page uses a function to calculate the total moving cost determined by the weight of items being moved and the distance being moved.
-It also uses a try and catch statement to make sure the inputs are accepted values and displaying an error when the values are unacceptable.
+It also uses a try-and-catch statement to make sure the inputs are accepted values and displays an error when the values are unacceptable.

 ### Hands-On Project 5